 This trip is available in February – beginning of June and mid-September – November.
 Best months to visit are March – May/June and October – November.

 The flexibility of self-guided holidays means that there are no fixed dates and you can start your trip on any date during the season.
 The region is benefiting from the Mediterranean climate which brings long, warm and dry summers and very mild winters.
 The region receives more sun each year than California.

 The spring season is warm, with temperatures averaging around 20-21C across the season.
 The autumn is typically warm and pleasant, cooling slightly by November.
-Late-season sun-seekers can still be found sunbathing throughout the autumn, enjoying average daily maximum temperatures ranging from 26°C in September to 19°C in November.
-December is winter’s wettest month with 96 mm of rainfall through the month, typically.
+Late-season sun-seekers can still be found sunbathing throughout the autumn, enjoying average daily maximum temperatures ranging from 26C in September to 19C in November.
+December is winter’s wettest month with an average 96mm of rainfall through the month.
 Whilst the winter season is warm – expect the air to feel cool to mild, although you might find temperatures in the sunlight to be as high as 20C – the days are much shorter, with an average of nine hours of daylight in December.
 For more information, see our blog on The Fishermen’s Trail.

 Click to view travel options

 - From Lisbon Airport: Take the train from Oriente to Funcheira train station, you will need a private transfer from there to Vila Nova de Milfontes (50km, around £60 extra cost).
-For more information, visit http://www.cp.pt. or use the Omio planner above.
+For more information, visit cp.pt. or use the Omio planner above.

 - Bus service – Rede Expressos – goes directly to Vila Nova de Milfontes.